Deep Multimodal Learning with Missing Modality: A Survey: Methodology Discussion

 \subsection{Strategy Design Aspect}

 \textbf{(1) Architecture Focused: } Some methods focus on designing model training or inference architecture to alleviate the performance degradation caused by missing modalities.
 Attention-based methods are valued by researchers because they can effectively capture the relationships between various modalities, are scalable in terms of dataset size, and are highly parallelizable.
 Single attention mechanisms used for modality fusion have the advantage of being plug-and-play.
-The drawbacks of transformer-based methods in this category are also relatively obvious: training multimodal transformers from scratch requires excessive training time and many GPU resources.
-Recently popular PEL methods can effectively mitigate this drawback, but the generalization performance of this method is still not as well as full-parameter training or tuning.
+The drawbacks of transformer-based methods in this category are also relatively obvious: training multimodal transformers from scratch requires excessive training time and many GPU resources. { Also, those attention-based methods generally require larger datasets due to their high model capacity and reliance on token-level interactions.
+While this enables stronger representation learning in large-scale settings, it also limits their applicability in data-scarce domains such as medical imaging.
+This trade-off highlights the need for data-efficient attention mechanisms or pretraining strategies in missing-modality scenarios. } Recently popular PEL methods can effectively mitigate this drawback, but the generalization performance of this method is still not as well as full-parameter training or tuning.
 Although MLLMs can handle an arbitrary number of modalities with flexibility, they are constrained by training complexity and require substantial computational resources.

 Distillation-based methods are relatively easy to implement, with student models learning how to reconstruct missing modality representations and inter-modal relationships from teacher models.
 Since the teacher model typically receives full-modality samples as input, it can simulate any missing modality cases during training, ensuring strong performance.
 However, most distillation-based methods are limited to the requirement of complete datasets and are inapplicable to datasets with inherent missing modalities.
-To our knowledge, only one intermediate distillation method~\cite{zhang2023distilling} has attempted to input mismatched samples of the same class into the teacher and some self-distillation methods~\cite{wang2023multi, shi2024passion} use representations of available modality branches for distillation purposes.
+To our knowledge, only one intermediate distillation method~\citep{zhang2023distilling} has attempted to input mismatched samples of the same class into the teacher and some self-distillation methods~\citep{wang2023multi, shi2024passion} use representations of available modality branches for distillation purposes.

 Graph learning-based methods capture intra- and inter-modal relationships more effectively, but as the number of modalities increases, the development complexity and inefficiency of these methods become more pronounced.
 They are also currently unsuitable for large-scale datasets.